RevenantRobbie/TuftsCampGame/README.md

 How in interact:
-left click on the side bar buttons spawn in the desired logic gate clicking on a logic gate picks it up, clicking on it again puts it down
+left click on the side bar buttons spawn in the desired logic gate left clicking on a logic gate picks it up, left clicking on it again puts it down left clicking on